torlinimatia-cyber/algolia-challenge-2/readme.md

 bigquery-loader-service reads parquet files from the docker volume each 30 seconds and uploads them to gcp bucket and bq dataset. eventID can be used via GROUP_BY on BQ for deduplication.

+From docs I see Big query supports schema evolution via apache Iceberg, while for lower-level schema evolution a semantic layer in the middle of the Storage layer and the Extract layer can help in decoupling data meaning data syntax, allowing for flexible representation and enabling modular integration of disparate formats (via development of ad-hoc CDC consumers) while the rest of the pipeline remains invariated.

 Limitation -> mitigation:
 Storage:
 - No RAID -> implement a RAID solution for redundancy